iterorganization/IMAS-ParaView/docs/source/training_md.rst

 .. figure:: images/training/md_beams.png

    The EC launcher beams are added in cyan.
-Data provided by J. Artola.
+Data provided by M. Schneider.

 Loading the Interferometer lines of sight
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^